IndieSpace Programs

 Mental Health Grants

-The IndieSpace Mental Health grant awards individual artists $500 grants to use toward therapy, medication, meditation classes, and any other mental health-related costs.
-It is our hope that by providing this financial resource, we can help remove barriers that prevent artists from seeking and receiving the care, support, and information they need to care for their mental health.
+The IndieSpace Mental Health Grant awards indie performing artists $500 grants to use toward therapy, medication, meditation classes, and any other mental health-related costs.
+It is our hope that by providing this financial resource, we can help remove barriers that prevent artists from seeking and receiving the care, support, and information they need to prioritize their mental health.

 Milk and Eggs (Cost of Living) Micro Grant for Indie Theater Artists

-The Milk and Eggs Grant are $250 micro grants for indie theater makers to use toward things like groceries, housing, or any bills that have increased recently due to inflation.
+The Milk and Eggs Grant were $250 micro grants for indie theater makers to use toward things like groceries, housing, or any bills that had increased due to inflation.

 The United States Social Security Administration predicted an 8.7% increase in the cost of living for 2023.
 The $250 grant was based on approximately two months of the increase in Social Security benefits for individuals.
 While $250 may not sound like a lot to some, it can make a difference in the burden of the increased cost of living for many members in our indie theater community.
-This micro grant is currently on hold with the slowing of inflation, but IndieSpace staff is watching closely to see if it will need to be reopened due to evolving conditions.
+This micro grant is currently on hold, but IndieSpace staff is watching closely to see if it will need to be reopened due to evolving conditions.

 AAPI Transportation Fund